cjvillar/ArithmeticCompiler/README.md

 TODO:
-   - Fix CodeGen, only works with simple expressions for now, but hey it works!
-   - Fix Division.
+   - Fix Subtraction CodeGen, currently I assum L > R and set registers accordingly, this is not correct and messes with other oprations, for example, ((2 * 6) - 1) produces -11 while ((2 * 6) + -1) produces the correct ouput of 11.

    - Fix multiple nested expressions

 Nice To Have: